catamphetamine/react-pages/README.md

 import { render } from 'react-pages/client'

 await render(settings, {
-  // Runs on the initial page load, and then on each navigation. onNavigate({
+  // Runs on the initial page load, and then after each navigation to some page. onPageRendered({
-    // Stringified `location` object.
-    url,
     // `location` object.
     location,
     // URL pathname parameters.